 Foods that you should NOT eat at the same time as you take your iron include:

-Tell your health care provider about all the medicines you are taking.
+Tell your provider about all the medicines you are taking.

 Constipation and diarrhea are very common.
 If constipation becomes a problem, take a stool softener such as docusate sodium (Colace).